Skip to Content

 6. Make use of a DIY lemon solution.
 Get a piece of lemon and thinly slice it.
 Put it into a pint of water then boil.
 Pour into a spray bottle.
 Spray the lemon solution around the house.
 You may also use other citrus fruits like oranges, lime, or grapefruit.

-If Nothing Works, Call Go-Forth Pest Control
+If Nothing Works, Call Go-Forth Home Services

 We bring a fresh and innovative approach to the pest control industry, using family-friendly and pet-friendly methods of extermination that caters to your specific needs.
 Our expert experience in exterminating pests like fleas, cockroaches, weevils, mosquitoes, mice, flies, termites, ants, and spiders can really make you say goodbye to these pests in your home.
 You may check us on Facebook or Google us to see what our satisfied customers have to say about us.